 Bikes are the most popular way to get around; you can bring yours on the ferry with you for an extra $15.
 If you don’t have a bike, then you can hire one.
 Many ferry companies offer combination ferry and bike hire, so inquire before you book your ferry ticket.

 Bike hire is usually around $30 a day.
-Make sure you check your bike’s condition before you take it out.
-Some bikes are not in good working order, and you don’t want to end up with one that breaks halfway round the island.
-If you prefer you can rent a segway?
+Please make sure you check your bike’s condition before you take it out.
+Some bikes are not in good working order, and you don’t want to end up with one that breaks halfway around the island.
+If you prefer, you can rent a segway?

 The hop-on-hop-off bus is another popular way to see the island.
 The Rottnest Explorer bus service leaves every half an hour from the main bus stop.
 It stops at Rottnest’s best and most popular beaches and attractions.